 - Easy to use – even if you are a DIY newbie, you’ll quickly learn how to operate a table saw.

-- Accuracy – the level of smooth and accurate cuts to achieve with this tool is impressive.
+- Accuracy – the smooth and accurate cuts to achieve with this tool are impressive.

 Always remember that it’s crucial to pick the right components to ensure maximum performance.
 Therefore, you’ll also need to choose the right table saw blade for your project.